canada-ca/open-source-logiciel-libre/en/open-source-standards.md

 <h4>Flexibility of the License</h4>

-<p>Open Source Software licenses can provide more flexibility then a proprietary license for the product of your concept case.</p>
+<p>Open Source Software licenses can provide more flexibility than a proprietary license for a digital project’s deliverables.</p>

-<p>In the case that Software could be reused, the GC may set its requirement such that the Software being procured be used in subsequent projects in the GC.
-The licensor can grant such right of re-use as required, but by its nature all Open Source Software would be compliant with this request by default.</p>
+<p>Where the Business Requirement would benefit from the reuse of Software, the GC may acquire Software such that it may  be used in subsequent projects in the GC.
+A Proprietary Software licensor can grant such right of re-use upon request, but by its nature, all Open Source Software is reusable and therefore compliant with this request by default.</p>

 <h4>Ability to use for any Purpose</h4>